 How long to roast root vegetables?

-Root vegetables may be roasted in advanced.
+Root veggies may be roasted in advanced.
 Once they’re refrigerated they will soften, but they’re still delicious!
 I love making a large batch to eat during the week.

 Recipe notes